maziyar-gerami/Parsso-DotNetCASclient-Apero/README.md

 **Configuration** <br/>
 In this project, all of the settings, set to work with _PARSSO_ CAS. if your server is different, please change these tages in the `web.config` file:
 - loginUrl, casServerLoginUrl, casServerUrlPrefix : these tages state your CAS server<br/>
-- serverName : this tags shows your client address
+- serverName : this tag shows your client address

 **Deploy**
 If you open this project with its `*.sln` fie, you can see its configuration for deploy is > IIS; else you deploy it with an `IIS EXPRESS` configuration.